tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 <p>The transcriptions including media-pointers (IDs to the audio file segments) are available in the XML-files <a href='https://www.spur.uzh.ch/en/departments/research/textgroup/ArchiMob.html'>here</a>.
 When using this importer, the XML-files will be downloaded automatically.</p>

-<p>At the time of the creation of this importer the Archimob corpus featured 75'344 audio files (full list of wav-Filenames in ./Resources/List_of_wav_files.csv) and 52 XML files. (full list of XML-Filenames ./Resources/List_of_available_XML_files.txt)</p>
+<p>At the time of the creation of this importer the Archimob corpus featured 75'344 audio files and 52 XML files. full list of Filenames in <a href='https://github.com/tobiasrordorf/swissgerman-deepspeech-importer/tree/master/Resources'>Resources</a>)</p>

 <p>For access to the audio files, please follow the information on the homepage of the "Language and Space Lab"</p>